2

 Job description

-Texas Oncology is looking for a Clinic Registered Nurse (RN) to join our team!
-This position will support our Dallas Medical City location in the Radiation department.
-This is a full-time Monday-Friday hours (8:30am-5pm) position with no weekends, call or major holidays.
+Texas Oncology is looking for an Infusion Registered Nurse (RN) to join our team!
+This position will support the Infusion Department at our Flower Mound location.
+This is a full-time Monday - Friday (hours 8:30am-5pm) position with no weekends, call, or major holidays.

 Why work for us?

-Come join our team that is responsible for helping lead Texas Oncology in treating more patients diagnosed with cancer than any other provider in Texas.
+Come join our team and grow in your career with Texas Oncology!
+Come join our team that is responsible for helping lead Texas Oncology in treating more patient diagnosed with cancer than any other provider in Texas.
 We offer our employees a competitive benefits package that includes Medical, Dental, Vision, Life Insurance, Short-term and Long-term disability coverage, a generous PTO program, a 401k plan that comes with a company match, a Wellness program that rewards you practicing a healthy lifestyle, and lots of other great perks such as Tuition Reimbursement, an Employee Assistance program and discounts on some of your favorite retailers.

 Join a Team That Invests in Your Future